Manurewa Local Board

 The Manurewa Local Board (Te Poari ā-Rohe o Manurewa) is one of the 21 local boards of the Auckland Council.
-It is overseen by the Manurewa-Papakura ward councillor.
+It is overseen by the Manurewa-Papakura ward councillors.

 The local board area includes the areas of Wiri, Hillpark, Manurewa East, Homai, Weymouth and Wattle Downs.

 Geography

 The area covered by the Manurewa Local Board includes a mixture of hills and Manukau Harbour coastline.
 It incorporates both the main suburb of Manurewa. and the surrounding suburbs of Manukau Heights, Totara Heights, Hillpark, Randwick Park, The Gardens, Alfriston, Wattle Downs, Weymouth, Clendon Park, Homai and Wiri.

 There is an extensive range of shops along Great South Road, including Southmall Manurewa, while the Wiri industrial park is a major employment centre.
 Other features of the area include Auckland Botanic Gardens, Manurewa Aquatic Centre and the Randwick Park.